 Service Requests

-Service Requests capture ad-hoc service needs—customer calls, technician recommendations, and unscheduled work that doesn't come from a PM agreement.
+Service Requests capture the unplanned stuff — customer calls, technician recommendations, and all the work that doesn't come from a PM agreement.
+The phone rings, something breaks, and you need a place to put it.
+That's what Service Requests are for.

 When to Use Service Requests